 A physical assault occurs when a person uses physical violence and causes injury to another person’s body.

 If the violence causes a person’s death, the crime may be called a homicide.

 A physical assault can happen as part of:

 If someone threatens you with harm or behaves in a way that makes you think they will harm you, this can also be a crime.

-Charges related to physical assault
+Charges related to homicide

 Depending on the circumstances, an accused person may be charged with different offences such as:

 - robbery (theft of property where violence has been used)

 If the violence causes a person’s death, this is called a homicide and the charges will be more serious.

 If physical violence is threatened, the charges can include: